grumpycatsaysno/FilterSFBlogPosts/README.md

 # FilterSFBlogPosts
-This srepository comes as a solution for filtering Sitefinity blog posts by multiple months and dates
+This repository comes as a solution for filtering Sitefinity blog posts by multiple months and dates

 ### Filter blog posts sample